December 3-8, 2018

 Final Exam Conflicts

 - Online Exam Conflict: Students who are taking online courses may elect to take the final exam on campus with the on-campus section.
 Students who have exam conflicts between the online exam and an on-campus exam must contact Charles Scott, student service manager for the Office of Digital Learning, at email@example.com to arrange to take the online final exam with a proctor at another time.

 - On-campus Exam Conflict: Students who have an exam conflict between two or more on-campus sections are to contact the instructors of the courses to arrange to take one of the final exams at another time.
 If the exam conflict is not resolved, then students may contact the One Stop at firstname.lastname@example.org where a staff member will assist you and your instructors in resolving the exam conflict.
-Questions or concerns may be directed to Stephanie Glover, assistant director of student engagement, at email@example.com.
+Questions or concerns may be directed to Kemi Onajole in the Office of Student Affairs at email@example.com.

 - Three or More Exams on Same Day: Students who have three or more exams on the same day may request relief by contacting the instructors of the courses to request one of the exams be rescheduled to a different day.
 If the issue is not resolved, then students may contact the One Stop at firstname.lastname@example.org where a staff member will assist you and your instructors in making special arrangements for you to take one of the exams on a different day.
-Questions or concerns may be directed to Stephanie Glover, assistant director of student engagement, at email@example.com.
+Questions or concerns may be directed to Kemi Onajole in the Office of Student Affairs at email@example.com.

 Exams at Downtown Campus

 This information does not apply to exams for ID, IPMM, and LAW courses.

 Final exams for courses taught at Downtown Campus will be held on the same day and time as the regular class during finals week.